ministryofjustice/security-guidance/suppliers/data-destruction-contract-clauses-definitions.md

 ---
 category: Data Destruction
-expires: 2019-03-15
+expires: 2019-12-31
 ---
 # Definitions

-The current draft of the definitions that are required by the current draft short and long form data destruction clauses.
+The current draft of the definitions that are required by the current draft short and long format data destruction clauses.

 ## Definitions to be added into definition contract schedule

-Data Destruction - Data destruction is the process of erasing or otherwise destroying data stored on virtual/electronic or physical mediums such as, but not limited to, tapes and hard disks in order to completely render data irretrievable and inaccessible and otherwise void.
+Data Destruction - Data destruction is the process of erasing or otherwise destroying data or information whether in physical form (such as printed paper) or stored on virtual/electronic or physical mediums such as, but not limited to, tapes and hard disks; the purpose is to render data completely irretrievable and inaccessible, and therefore void.

 Supplier - ?